John Greene (American football): 1950 season

 The 1950 season was Greene's last in the NFL.
 The season began on a high note for Greene as he caught a pass from Bobby Layne for a 78-yard gain in a pre-season game against the Pittsburgh Steelers.
 Greene appeared in all 12 games for the 1950 Lions, but he was not a starter.
 He caught 22 passes for 368 yards.
 Cloyce Box and Doak Walker led the 1950 Lions in receiving, as Bobby Layne began his tenure as the team's quarterback.

 Career statistics

 Greene played seven seasons in the National Football League, all for the Lions.
 When he retired after the 1950 season, he was the Lions' all-time leading receiver with 2,965 receiving yards, 26 touchdown catches and 173 receptions.

 Greene remained with the Lions in 1951 as an assistant coach.
 After several consecutive years finishing near the bottom of their division, the 1951 Lions compiled a 7-4-1 record and finished in second place in the NFL National Division.

 Later years

-Greene lived in Franklin, Michigan, in his later years.
+Greene lived in Franklin, Michigan, a suburb of Detroit, in his later years.
 He was inducted into the University of Michigan Athletic Hall of Honor as a wrestler in 1989.

-In November 2010, he died at his home in Franklin at age 90.
-He was survived by his wife Alice.
-He was also survived by his sister Margaret E. Greene McArdle.
+In November 2010, he died at his home in Franklin after a brief illness at age 90.
+He was survived by his wife Alice and his sister Margaret E. Greene McArdle.